 Suppose in your dataset you have your company’s previous 12 years’ sales data.
 Now, you want to calculate the average percentage increase of sales of your company per year.
 From the following section, you will get a clear idea of how you can do that.

-What is Average Percentage Increase
+What Is Average Percentage Increase

 Before calculating the average percentage increase, first discuss what is average percentage increase is.
-The average growth per period over a number of periods is called average percentage increase.
+The average growth per period over a number of periods is called the average percentage increase.

 The period can be in any unit of time such as day, month, year, etc. When the period is in the year, the average percentage increase is known as the average annual growth rate (AAGR).
 There is another type of annual growth rate which is known as the compound annual growth rate(CARG).

 In CARG, the compounding effect is considered and each year growth is compounded in the following year.
 It can be an effective way to find out your savings interest.
 While in AARG the percentage increase over a number of years is simply averaged.
 AARG is used when the growth in a year is independent of the growth of the previous year.
 AARG or simple average percentage increase helps determine the sales growth of a company.